Human Spaceflights

 Flight

-Launch from Cape Canaveral (KSC); landing on Edwards AFB.
 The launch was originally planned for May 04, 1992.
-To get better photos from the launching shuttle a new launch date was set two days later.
+To get better photos from the launching shuttle a new launch date two days later was set.
 Due to bad weather at the emergency landing places (Transoceanic Abort Landing) the countdown was stopped for 34 minutes.

 This was the maiden flight of the orbiter Endeavour.
 The primary goal of its nine-day mission was to retrieve the Intelsat VI satellite, which failed to leave low earth orbit two years before, attach it to a new upper stage, and relaunch it to its intended geosynchronous orbit.